 These two additional sources of creativity were incorporated into the search process by enhancing the APSE search agents' behavior.
 In APSE, an agent explores the search space through a series of short-range moves that are guided by hill-climbing and PSO heuristics.
-In the DBDS, a search agent monitors the performance of its short-range movement heuristic (rate of improvement over time) and may decide to abandon its current region in search space through a long-range jump beyond the local correlation distance of the fitness function.
+In DBDS, a Search agent monitors the performance of its short-range movement heuristic (rate of improvement over time) and may decide to abandon its current region in search space through a long-range jump beyond the local correlation distance of the fitness function.
 The destination of the jump is a solution candidate provided by the human design team or the case-based solver.
 Figure 4 illustrates the emerging agent trajectory in an abstract search space.

-Figure 4.
+Fig. 4.
 Agents move and jump through the search space guided by local heuristic, human input, and case knowledge

-The distinction between a local improvement heuristic and a global jump to externally suggested solution candidates is sufficiently general that other solution approaches can be implemented.
-Just as the DBDS currently implements a case-based approach to the solution of problems with the base design, other (e.g., rule-based, model-based, etc.) approaches could be implemented independently and feed into the decision process of the search agents.
+The generic distinction between a local improvement heuristic and global jumps to externally suggested solution candidates is open to other solution approaches.
+Just as DBDS currently implements a case-based approach to the solution of problems with the base design, other (e.g., rule-based, model-based, etc.) approaches could be implemented independently and feed into the decision process of the Search agents.